boiding/book/src/material.md

 # Material
+## Thumbdrive
 If you find yourself at an actual boiding workshop the material for this workshop is made available on a thumb drive.
-Grab one from the copy it to your own machine.
+Grab one and copy it to your own machine.

+## Download
+If you would rather [download the material](https://github.com/boiding/material/releases/download/latest/material.tar.gz) you can do so from the releases page of the [material repository][repo:material].

+## Source
-The material was created with
+The material was created with [material repository][repo:material].
-[material repository](https://github.com/boiding/material).
 You should be able to create your own workshop resources by cloning that repository and running the `make` command.